 9. Go Big

-If you have a big area to cover, it can be difficult to think of which desert landscaping ideas will work best.
+If you have a big area to cover, it can be difficult to think of which landscape ideas will work best.
 You don’t want to overcrowd the space, but it seems wrong to leave a lot of space between the plants.
 However, it’s possible to cover a large space with bigger cacti and succulents.
 They can create a bold statement while being low-maintenance.

 Additionally, there’s nothing wrong with having space between your plants.
 Using this desert landscaping idea and putting space between your larger plants makes it easier to go in and maintain them.
 It can save you money as well because you won’t have to buy as many.
 Use the space to create pathways between your plants that are perfect for taking a stroll during the day.
 You can even add pebbles to create loose paths that wind through your garden.